 This verse from Philippians 4 reminds me how I am to approach God when I take all these “patience testers” to Him, “Don’t worry about anything, but in all your prayers ask God for what you need, always asking him with a thankful heart.”
 (GNT) You surely know what I mean by “patience testers” right?
 Right!

 Bible Verses About Patience

 But wait!
-Before we jump into prayer to combat worry, let’s check this Bible verse about patience again.
+Before I jump into prayer as a means to combat worry, I need to double-check this Bible verse about patience again.
 There are two specifications:

-As I write in my gratitude journal, I am thanking God for everything brought into my day and since He is the one Who arranged that day, just for me, I’m thanking Him.
-That sounds kind of circular in reason to me and I hope it made sense.
+As I write in my gratitude journal, I am thanking God for everything He brought into my day.
+Since He is the one Who arranged that day, just for me, I’m thanking Him.
+That sounds kind of circular in reason to me and I hope it makes sense to you.
 If not, let’s discuss it in the comments or by email.